-Terrence Carraway, officer killed in Florence, was a gentle giant
+Terrence Carraway, officer killed in South Carolina, was a 'gentle giant'

 Related Content

-- Terrence Carraway, officer killed in Florence, was a gentle giant
+- Terrence Carraway, officer killed in South Carolina, was a 'gentle giant'

 - Rose McGowan facing backlash for urging 'be gentle' with Argento